Bioenergy and green materials

 The Lantmännen Research Foundation supports research with the aim of developing sustainable production systems.
-Within the focus area above, we are looking for projects that utilise the potential in the entire agricultural process chain and that contribute to a bio-based society.
-Within Lantmännen, we primarily process grain, plus other crops such as pulses and oilseed plants.
+Within the focus area, we are looking for projects that utilise the potential in the entire agricultural process chain and that contribute to a bio-based society.
+Within Lantmännen, we primarily handle grains, but also other crops such as pulses and oilseed.

 Bioenergy and biorefineries of the future

-Agricultural raw materials offer big potential in the development of new green, fossil fuel free materials and biochemicals, for packaging materials, binding agents, oils, fuel components etc. Side streams from the milling industry, such as wheat bran and oat husks, are examples of raw materials that are of interest to us.
-Other possible input materials that are produced in our biorefineries include starch, gluten, fibre fractions, draff, biogen carbon dioxide and bioethanol.
+Agricultural raw materials have big potential in the development of new green, fossil free materials and biochemicals, for packaging materials, binding agents, oils, fuel components etc. Side streams from the milling industry, such as wheat bran and oat husks, are examples of raw materials that are of interest to us.
+Other possible raw materials that are produced in our biorefineries include starch, gluten, various fibre fractions, draff, biogen CO2 and bioethanol.

 Increased value in product streams and side streams